vuejs/blog/posts/vue-2-7-naruto.md

 2.7 support for Vite is provided via a new plugin: [@vitejs/plugin-vue2](https://github.com/vitejs/vite-plugin-vue2).
 This new plugin requires Vue 2.7 or above and supersedes the existing [vite-plugin-vue2](https://github.com/underfin/vite-plugin-vue2).

 Note that the new plugin does not handle Vue-specific JSX / TSX transform, which is intentional.
-Vue 2 JSX / TSX transform should be handled in a separate, dedicated plugin, which will be provided soon.
+Vue 2 JSX / TSX transform for Vite is handled in a separate, dedicated plugin: [@vitejs/plugin-vue2-jsx](https://github.com/vitejs/vite-plugin-vue2-jsx).

 ### Volar Compatibility